cachemedei/cachemedei.github.io/README.md

 - [ ] Functional Contact Form
 - [ ] "Projects" section
 - [ ] Links to external sites, e.g. GitHub and LinkedIn.

+The portfolio website contains 3 pages
+Homepage
+- A brief bio introduction about myself and a profile picture, laid out as a hero banner section
+- 3 article cards arranged in a column, with card 1 and 3 aligned to the left and card 2 aligned to the right, for mobile display.
+On a desktop the cards are arranged in a row.
+On hover the background color of the card darkens to draw attention to the card in focus
+    -  Article 1 further describes myself and what I do
+    - Article 2 discusses my pet cats and links to another page containing a small galley of photos of them
+    - Article 3 contains a link to my GitHub profile to check out my other work and projects
+- A form to contact me
+- Footer bar containing icon logos for GitHub, LinkedIn and Instagram that are linked to the corresponding sites

+Gallery Page
+** will contain a horizontal scrolling gallery of pictures of my cats

+Contact Me Page
+** will contain a form for contacting me
 ​
 ### Technical
  Add a short paragraph describing the features below.
 What strategies or design decisions did you work from?